Faculty & Staff

 Dawn Geldermans was born and raised in Grand Rapids where she went to Christian schools and attended Calvin College.
 She has a heart for Christian education and has been involved with AACS since it was founded.
 She has a passion for working with children, seeing their creativity, and zest for life, and watching them develop into the person God created them to be.
 She served in numerous roles during the years that her children attended AACS – helping in the classroom and library, various committees, and preparing and serving lunch.
 Dawn and her husband Arnie attend the Ann Arbor Christian Reform church and have four adult children, all of whom are AACS alumni.

-Arpi Arkoussian, Preschool Teacher Aide & Elementary Academic Support
+Arpi Arkoussian, Preschool Teacher Aide & Extended School Program Supervisor

 Undergraduate Certificate (CDA Credential Prep), Penn Foster College; Early Childhood Education, Khatcher Kalousdian Pedagogical Center (Beirut, Lebanon)